ananyapandey9895/Book_SESD/README.md

 - `npm run build` - Prepare the code for production
 - `npm start` - Run the built version

-## Want to help improve it?

-1. Fork this repository
-2. Make your changes
-3. Send a pull request

 That's it!
 This is a learning project to understand TypeScript and object-oriented programming.